 More importantly, support for the Xbox controller on PC is just better than what you’ll get with the DualShock 4.
 Steam has built in a ton of functionality for Sony’s controller by treating it like a Steam Controller, but the Xbox pads work out of the gate 100% of the time.

-I've lost count of the amount of times I've been to LAN and seen countless gamers spend thousands on their GPU, RAM, CPU ... only to pair their rig with a sub-par, laggy mice.
+I’ve lost count of the amount of times I’ve been to a LAN and seen countless gamers spend thousands on their GPU, RAM, CPU… only to pair their rig with a sub-par, laggy mouse.

 Some people like to splash out with their Christmas gifts.
-The PC equivalent of that is basically a hardware upgrade, and if you or your giftee is in dire need of a modern GPU then the best bang for buck is the GTX 1070 - or at least any AIB version of the card.
+The PC equivalent of that is basically a hardware upgrade, and if you or your giftee is in dire need of a modern GPU then consider picking up the RTX 2060.

 The Blue Yeti is still one of the best mics (for sound and price) on the market for gamers, streamers and podcasters.
 It’s head and shoulders beyond any headset mic, and if you or your giftee wants to make the jump into streaming you can also look at getting a boom arm and shock mount down the road.

 Anyone who types for a living, or types a lot as part of their hobby (like gaming) should have a mechanical keyboard.
-They're too affordable these days not to, and the entry level iKBC offering is a great gift.
+They’re too affordable these days not to, and the entry level Havit keyboard and mouse combo is a great gift.